rishabhchauhan072003/Milk-Feed-Optimization/README.md

 ## ✅ Key Insights:
 - **Feed type matters**: 'Meal' feed generally resulted in higher milk yields than 'Pasture' or 'Silage'.
-- **Feed quantity has a positive relationship** with milk output — especially between 8–13 kg/day.
+- **Feed quantity has a positive relationship** with milk output, especially between 8–13 kg/day.
 - **Temperature and rainfall** had a nonlinear effect on production, with moderate climates being more optimal.
 - **Feature importance** revealed that `Feed_Quantity_kg`, `Feed_Type_Meal`, and `Temperature_C` were the top drivers of milk production.